hashicorp/terraform-provider-azuread/docs/resources/service_principal.md

 # Resource: azuread_service_principal

 Manages a service principal associated with an application within Azure Active Directory.
+In the Azure portal a service principal is referred to as an "App registration".

 ## API Permissions